PLA vs ABS vs PETG: A Comparison of 3D Printing Filaments

 • Compatibility: ABS is compatible with many FDM 3D printers on the market, making it a versatile and accessible filament choice for a range of users.
 The filament does work best on systems with a heated print bed.

-Now that we’ve seen ABS’ numerous advantages, we also want to consider its drawbacks, so that you have all the information you need when selecting a filament for your next 3D printing project.
-Some of the disadvantages of ABS include:
+Now that we’ve seen ABS’ many advantages, we also want to consider its drawbacks, so that you have all the information you need when selecting a filament for your next 3D printing project.
+Disadvantages of ABS include:

 • Warping: ABS has a higher shrinkage rate compared to PLA, which can lead to warping and dimensional inaccuracies in printed parts.
 This shrinkage occurs as the material cools and contracts after being extruded.
 To mitigate warping, it is often necessary to use a heated build platform, typically set at a temperature between 95°C and 110°C, and enclose the printer to maintain a consistent temperature during the printing process.